 - The refund amount is not more than what they earned on the contract

-- It may take 3-5 business days for the credit to be available to you on that billing method’s account.
+- It may take 3-5 business days for the credit to be available to you.

 - You can check any refunds that you have received by going to Reports > Transaction History.

-- If a refund reduces the freelancer or agency's earnings to $1 or less on the contract, the contract will no longer show on both your work histories and any feedback will be removed from your feedback ratings.
+- If a refund reduces the freelancer or agency's earnings to $1 or less on the contract, the contract will no longer show on either of your work histories.
+Any feedback will be removed from your ratings.
 It can take up to 12 hours for this information to update.